soyuka/pmu/README.md

 # PMU

 ![PHP Monorepository Utility](./pmu.png)

-PMU is a Composer plugin for PHP Monorepository management.
+PMU (PHP Monorepo Utility) is a Composer plugin specifically designed to facilitate PHP monorepo management.
+It provides commands for running operations on single or multiple projects, synchronizing dependencies, and blending shared configurations.
+PMU simplifies dependency handling and automation across interconnected packages, ensuring efficient development and maintenance in monorepositories.

 ## Installation

 ```